Shalini1696/Data-Importer/README.md

-# ApexTestDataGenerator Lightning Web Component Application
+# Data Importer Lightning Web Component Application

-ApexTestDataGenerator is an LWC application which can be installed in the sandbox environment to create test data for Standard and Custom objects.
+Data Importer is an LWC application which can be installed in the sandbox environment to create test data for Standard and Custom objects.

 ## Table of contents

 -   [Installing ApexTestDataGenerator Using an Unlocked Package](#installing-ApexTestDataGenerator-using-an-unlocked-package): This option allows anybody to experience the sample app without installing a local development environment.

-## Installing ApexTestDataGenerator using an Unlocked Package
+## Installing Data Importer using an Unlocked Package

 Follow this set of instructions if you want to deploy the app to a more permanent environment than a Scratch org or if you don't want to install the local developement tools.
 You can use a non source-tracked orgs such as a free [Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/).